 When looking for fun things to do outside, dogsledding is a thrilling and one-of-a-kind winter activity in which you can drive a team of dogs or just sit back and enjoy the ride.
 It’s also a great way to see miles of beautiful winter scenery.
 Although Alaska is the dogsledding hub of the United States, there are many great tours available throughout the rest of the country, so individuals of any experience level can join in the fun.

 3. Build a snowman

 Kids will especially love getting outside when the snow starts falling.
-Grab a few things from around the house on the way out—like a hat, scarf and carrot—and you’ve got what you need to build a snowman!
-Let the kids get creative finding special additions around the yard like sticks for the arms and rocks for the eyes, mouth and buttons.
+Grab a few things from around the house on the way out — like a hat, scarf, and carrot — and you’ve got what you need to build a snowman!
+Let the kids get creative, finding special additions around the yard such as sticks for the arms and rocks for the eyes, mouth, and buttons.

 4. Build a snow fort

 There’s really no shortage of exciting snow activities your family can enjoy right in your own backyard.
-A snow fort is fun to build, plus kids can enjoy hanging out inside the finished product.
-To ensure safety, never build alone and do not enclose the structure since a collapsing roof can cause serious injury.
+A snow fort is fun to build, and kids can enjoy hanging out inside the finished product.
+To ensure safety, never build alone and do not enclose the structure, since a collapsing roof can cause serious injury.

 5. Have a snowball fight

 A snowball fight is the perfect solution if the whole family, or even the whole neighborhood, is stuck at home on a snow day.
-The more the merrier!
-It can be as simple as tossing a few snowballs back and forth, or it can be a more epic experience with forts, rules and strategy.
+It can be as simple as tossing a few snowballs back and forth, or it can be a more epic experience with forts, rules, and strategy.
 Just make sure everybody plays fairly and is mindful of younger kids so nobody gets hurt.